ssramitsharma/Flask-deep-learning-app-for-Decomposable-attention-model/README.md

 # Flask-deep-learning-app-for-Decompositional attention model

 Recognizing Textual Entailment(RTE) is a task where given a pair of sentences , the system tries to find if the directional relationship between the sentences is that of Entailment, Neutral or Contradiction.
-The repositiory contains an implementation of  [decomposble attention model](https://github.com/free-variation/spaCy/tree/master/examples/notebooks) with some modification such that the weights are generated.
+The repositiory contains an implementation of  [decomposble attention model](https://github.com/free-variation/spaCy/tree/master/examples/notebooks) which is used to generate the weights .
+The weights thus generated are then used by the flask app to get the prediction.
 # Requirements:
 keras 2.4.2 <br/>
 spacy <br/>